PM Modi to attend 16th East Asia Virtual Summit today - ExBulletin

 PM Modi to attend 16th East Asia Virtual Summit today

-Prime Minister Narendra Modi will attend the 16th East Asia Summit to be held virtually today.
+Prime Minister Narendra Modi is scheduled to attend the 16th East Asia Summit on Wednesday, the prime minister’s office said in a press release.
+According to the official statement, the prime minister is also expected to attend the 18th ASEAN-India summit on Thursday.
 The East Asia Summit is the first forum led by Indo-Pacific leaders.
 Since its creation in 2005, it has played an important role in the strategic and geopolitical evolution of East Asia.

-In addition to the 10 ASEAN member states, the East Asia Summit includes India, China, Japan, Republic of Korea, Australia, New Zealand, United States and Russia.
+In addition to the 10 ASEAN member states, the East Asia Summit includes India, China, Japan, Republic of Korea, Australia, New Zealand, United States and Russia, the statement added.

-India, as a founding member of the East Asia Summit, is committed to strengthening the East Asia Summit and making it more effective in addressing contemporary challenges.
-It is also an important platform to promote practical cooperation in the Indo-Pacific building on the convergence between the ASEAN Perspectives on the Indo-Pacific (AOIP) and the Initiative of the Indo-Pacific.
-Indo-Pacific Ocean (IPOI).
+India, as a founding member of the East Asia Summit, is committed to strengthening the East Asia Summit and making it more effective in addressing contemporary challenges, says the press release.

-Prime Minister Narendra Modi will attend the 18th ASEAN-India Summit to be held virtually on October 28, at the invitation of the Sultan of Brunei.
-The Summit will bring together the Heads of State / Government of the ASEAN countries.
+Prime Minister Modi will discuss the status of the ASEAN-India Strategic Partnership at the 18th ASEAN-India Summit on Thursday.
+He participates in the summit at the invitation of the Sultan of Brunei.

+The Prime Minister will take stock of progress in key areas such as Covid-19, health, trade, connectivity, education and culture.

+Important regional and international developments, including post-pandemic economic recovery, will also be discussed.

 Sources